agomez8/conicLTS/README.md

 ## Description

-The goal of this software is to demonstrate the effect of cache optimization.
+The goal of this software is to demonstrate the use of mixed-integer conic quadratic formulations to detect outliers in regression problems (closely related to the Least Trimmed Squares problem in statistics).

+The methods are implemented in Java and rely on commercial solvers Gurobi and Mosek.
+Executing the code requires a license for these solvers.

 ## Building